-- Intra-group transfers.
-It is common for large companies to have branches in different countries which are set up as separate legal entities (e.g., subsidiaries).
+- It is common for large companies to have branches in different countries which are set up as separate legal entities (e.g., subsidiaries).
 What if an employee seeks to transfer from country A to country B, within the same multi-national?
-This sometimes occurs as part of a permanent switch; at other times, it is a temporary ‘secondment’.
+This sometimes occurs as part of a permanent switch (such as the appointment of a ‘country manager‘ for that location; at other times, it is a temporary ‘secondment’.
 The original employer in country A, the new employer in country B, and the employee him or herself, can all commit to a tripartite agreement to determine how the new employment relationship would work.
-Note, a tripartite agreement may not be the most appropriate legal option for all intra-group transfers;
+Note, a tripartite agreement may not be the most appropriate legal option for all intra-group transfers.

 It is possible to carry out an intra-group transfer, or to outsource, without a tripartite agreement.
-There can be some risks involved in this option, however.
+In some cases this may be necessary as the law in that country does not recognize tri-partite agreements.
+Where tri-partite agreements are permitted, however, there can be some risks involved in not using them.
 Two examples of how this could go wrong include:

 Usually, in a workforce tripartite agreement, all parties agree that the original employment relationship (with company x) will be switched to a new employer (company y).
 At the same time, the original employment contract is terminated, without severance or other benefits that usually accrue on termination.

 When framing a tripartite agreement, important matters to consider include:

 - The continuation of ‘length of service’.
 This is often particularly relevant for employee benefits